 The committees designed a framework that provides test developers with a blueprint they must follow to develop a test instrument that is both interesting and compelling to students.

 NAEP assessment instruments must measure the prescribed content and cognitive dimensions outlined in this framework.
-The

-Figure 2.
+The committees have given careful consideration to what constitutes Figure 2.
 NAEP Geography Assessment Framework elements

 GEOGRAPHY ASSESSMENT FRAMEWORK ELEMENTS